 Common Mistakes

-- ✗ Writing a political rant (huge risk, rarely works)
+- ✗ Writing a political rant (huge risk)

 Gratitude and Appreciation